Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Displaced Vertex Constraints at FCC-ee

 The sensitivities for the effective $W^\pm$ interactions, like the four-fermion operators, are slightly more stringent for $\sqrt{s} = 91.2$~GeV compared to $240$~GeV.
 Even though the cross sections are larger for these operators at higher $\sqrt{s}$, the reduced luminosity at $\sqrt{s} = 240$~GeV does not compensate enough.
 Furthermore, the sensitivities for $\sqrt{s} = 240$~GeV do not benefit from the reduced SM background with respect to $\sqrt{s} = 91.2$~GeV, like the mono-$\gamma$ plus $\slashed{E}$ search.
-Smaller values of the coupling $[W_N^R]_{je}$ are probed compared to $[W_N^L]_{je}$, as the former induces a larger cross section for equal values of the couplings.
+Smaller values of the WC $[W_N^R]_{je}$ are probed compared to $[W_N^L]_{je}$, as the former induces a larger cross section for equal values of the WCs.
 The sensitivities overlap at larger values of $|C_i|$ because the rates for $N_2 \to \nu e^-e^+$ are equal.
 For the effective $Z$ interaction, the resonant cross section at $\sqrt{s} = 91.2$~GeV clearly provides a more stringent limit compared to $\sqrt{s} = 240$~GeV, reaching almost to $|C_i|\sim 10^{-10}~\text{GeV}^{-2}$ for $m_{N_2}\sim 30$~GeV.
 The cross section is insufficient for the $\delta = 0.1$ scenario to reach the kinematic threshold, as was the case for the four-fermion operators.

-Finally, we consider the impact of non-zero active-sterile mixing on the results of this analysis.
-Setting the electron-flavour mixing strength to $|V_{eN_2}| = 10^{-5}$, we show as light grey lines in Figs.~\ref{fig:ff_DV_constraints} and~\ref{fig:gauge_DV_constraints} where the equality in Eq.~\eqref{eq:mixing_dominate} holds, i.e., where the contribution to the $N_2$ decay width from the active-sterile mixing is equal to that from the coefficient $C_i$ only.
-The lines for $\delta = 0.1$ and $1$ are at higher and lower values of $|C_i|$, with $\delta = 0.5$ at intermediate values.
-In some cases, the sensitivities for $\delta = 1$ are just touching or slightly below the light grey line, indicating that $|V_{eN_2}| \lesssim 10^{-5}$ is required for the active-sterile mixing to not significantly alter the results.
-Where the $\delta = 0.1$ and $0.5$ sensitivities pass below their respective lines, the DV search constraints are no longer valid for the choice $|V_{eN_2}| = 10^{-5}$.
-Generally, we find that $|V_{eN_2}| \lesssim 10^{-7}$ and $10^{-6}$ must be satisfied for the $\delta = 0.1$ and $0.5$ sensitivities in Fig.~\ref{fig:ff_DV_constraints} and~\ref{fig:gauge_DV_constraints} to remain fully applicable.
+Finally, as in Sec.~\ref{sec:monophoton}, we have considered the impact of non-zero active-sterile mixing on the results of this analysis.
+For the $\delta = 1$ sensitivities, $|V_{eN_2}| \lesssim 10^{-5}$ is typically required for the active-sterile mixing to not significantly alter the results.
+Generally, we find that $|V_{eN_2}| \lesssim 10^{-7}$ and $10^{-6}$ must be satisfied for the $\delta = 0.1$ and $0.5$ sensitivities in Figs.~\ref{fig:ff_DV_constraints} and~\ref{fig:gauge_DV_constraints} to remain fully applicable.